Alboroni/Sentinel/Labs/LAB05/README.md

 In this lab we will manually import threat indicators into Sentinel which can be used to highlight potential threats or attacks into your environment. <br>

 **Task 1:** Manually Create a Threat indicator <br>
-In this task we will manualy add a threat indicator to the threat intelligence.
-You can also import threat intelligence and indicators from other external soruces using data connectors.
+In this task we will manualy add a threat indicator to  threat intelligence.
+You can also import threat intelligence and indicators from other external sources using data connectors.

 1. Navigate to Sentinel and Select Threat Intelligence in the Taskbar